clairefreehafer/peachflix/README.md

 A few other things I would improve with more time:

+#### Typing

+I started out typing the API results and movie data but eventually felt like I was getting too bogged down with the differences in what the API can return, so opted for more open typing.
+With more time I would tighten this up.

 #### Move Info Modal Background

 The OMDb API does not return an image such as the one in the mock to use as a background for the modal, so I have just used a solid color.
 I considered using a high-quality poster image but it seems those are limited to people who contribute monetarily to the API.